open-dis/dis-tutorial/DoDModelingAndSimulationStandards.md

 There are three major network standards in DoD modeling and simulation: Distributed Interactive Simulation (DIS), High Level Architecture (HLA) and Test and Training Enabling Architecture (TENA).
 Each has evolved to serve different niches in M&S. While this document focuses on explaining DIS, the reader should also understand the overall role of DIS in the DoD modeling and simulation world.

 Distributed simulations are, ultimately, exchanging state information, usually about *entities*--vehicles, persons, ships, or aircraft.
 If a simulation wants to display a tank from another simulation it needs to know something about that tank--its position, which direction it's facing, how fast it's traveling, and other information.
 The data needs to be sent across the network from one host to any other hosts that may need to know about the tank.
+The receiving host must know how to decode the message, called the message's *syntax* and must also know what the meaning of the data in the message is, called the *semantics*.
+The syntax may specify that so many bytes into the data sent across the network there are three floating point numbers.
+If we know the syntax, we can retrieve and decode those numbers.
+But the semantics of those numbers are a tricker business.
+Do they describe a position in the world?
+An entity's orientation?
+The direction in which a tank's turret is pointing?
+Participating hosts must know both how to decode messages and what they mean.

 DIS, TENA, and HLA have been used in other roles as well.
-DIS can encapsulate voice data, which can simulate the function of radios.
-They can also be used to simulate electromagnetic emissions.
+DIS can be used to carry voice data, which allows simulated radio traffic can be passed over the network.
+All three protocols can be used to describe other phenomena,  such as electromagnetic emissions, but many military training applications are primarily focused on describing the position of things in the world and their interactions.

-DIS, along with TENA and HLA, are traditionally thought of as ways to describe the motion of entities in the world.

 ## DIS